 For the Filling:

 - 3/4 cup chocolate chips

 Preheat oven to 350°F. Line a jelly roll (10x15”) pan with foil and spray with cooking spray (I like to use the spray with flour).

-- Beat eggs at high speed for 5 minutes, until frothy and dark yellow.
-Beat in sugar and vanilla extract.
+Beat eggs at high speed for 5 minutes, until frothy and dark yellow.
+Beat in sugar, water or coffee and vanilla extract.

 - Whisk together salt, baking powder, cocoa and flour.
 Stir into wet ingredients just until blended.

 Spread in prepared pan.
 Batter will be in a very thin layer and you will need to use a wooden spoon or spatula to spread it to all the corners of the pan.
 Bake for 9-15 minutes or until it springs back when poked.